 St. Nicholas Abandoned Russian Church

-There are several functional and also abandoned Russian churches in Armenia… and St. Nicholas one of them.
+There are several functional and also abandoned Russian churches in Armenia… and St. Nicholas is one of them.

 Located in Amrakits village close to Stepanavan, this mysterious 19th-century, Slavic-style construction is slowly gaining fame as people realize how hauntingly beautiful it is to photograph.